-Our inter-House competitions are a vibrant part of our school culture and an important feature of the school calendar.
-They give our students a sense of belonging and provide an opportunity for social interactions and a bit of friendly competition throughout the year.

-The Student Councils are responsible for organising these events which kicks off with Participation Day early in the year and includes a range of activities from the arts, sports, cultural and academic areas of the school such as our haka/waiata 'Matatū' competition, debating, netball and much more.
+Our inter-House competitions are a vibrant part of our school culture and calendar.
+They give our students a sense of belonging and provide an opportunity for social interactions and a bit of friendly competition throughout kick off with Participation Day early in the year and includes a range of activities from the arts, sports, cultural and academic areas of the school such as our annual 'Matatū' (haka and waiata) competition, debating, netball and much more.
 Points are awarded at each event contributing to the award of the House Cup at the end of the year.